Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 772 / 1409

+### Day 097: April 12, 2019

+**Today's Progress:** Making to-do list app for the chrome extension.
+(1.5 hr)

+**Thoughts:** Went into a mess because I am not familiar to the React.
+How can I store the state of one component?

 ### Day 096: April 11, 2019

 **Today's Progress:** Re-organized the chrome extension: each class is stored in a separate .js file.
 Made the buttons work.
 To-do list is half-way done.
 (2 hr)